AmaraSpatial-10K: A Spatially and Semantically Aligned 3D Dataset for Spatial Computing and Embodied AI: An Evaluation Suite for 3D Asset Banks

-Beyond absolute plausibility, we measure how tightly assets within the same category cluster in scale.
-We report the coefficient of variation $\text{CV} = \sigma / \bar{x}$ of bounding box heights per category, and compare against the same metric computed on matched Objaverse subsets.
-A low CV indicates that all chairs are roughly chair-sized; a high CV indicates the category contains objects spanning orders of magnitude.
+\paragraph{Intra-Category Scale Consistency.} We measure how tightly assets within a category cluster in scale via the coefficient of variation $\text{CV} = \sigma/\bar{x}$ of bounding-box heights, computed on matched Objaverse subsets identified by keyword search.
+The same scale summary in Table~\ref{tab:scale_summary} reports mean CV $3.40$ for AmaraSpatial-10K versus $9.92$ for Objaverse, a $2.9\times$ improvement.
+The contrast is starkest in Tableware ($2.17$ vs.\ $10.13$) and Seating ($1.03$ vs.\ $11.75$), where Objaverse spans multiple orders of magnitude.
+Side-by-side box plots are in Appendix~\ref{app:scale_boxplot}.

-Across all nine categories, AmaraSpatial-10K achieves a mean CV of \textbf{3.40}, compared to \textbf{9.92} for matched Objaverse assets, a \textbf{2.9$\times$ improvement in intra-category scale consistency}.
-The contrast is particularly stark in Tableware (CV 2.17 vs.\ 10.13) and Seating (CV 1.03 vs.\ 11.75), where Objaverse assets span multiple orders of magnitude in height, rendering scale-sensitive retrieval and scene composition effectively unreliable.
-Figure~\ref{fig:scale_boxplot} visualises these distributions as side-by-side box plots per category.